rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/basics.rst

 variables and constants, have to be known at compile time.

-However, developers do not need to explicitly specify the type of a declared entity if a variable, or a constant declaration contains an initial value.
+However, developers do not need to explicitly specify the type of a declared entity if a variable or a constant declaration contains an initial value.
-All cases that allow the type to be inferred automatically are specified in the |LANG| Specification.
+All cases that allow inferring type automatically are specified in the |LANG| Specification.

 Both variable declarations are valid, and both variables are of the ``string``